Welcome to Year 2!

 The LSAs are Miss Turner, Miss Burton and Mrs Munday.

-Thursday 19th December - Last day of term.
+Friday 3rd April - Last day of term

 Here are some useful free websites that your child may like to use at home to help them with their learning: